Skip to main content

 Expanding on The Cleveland Orchestra and Music Director Franz Welser-Möst’s tradition of innovative opera presentations, the Orchestra launched the Jack, Joseph and Morton Mandel Opera & Humanities Festival in May 2023.
 The festival’s inaugural edition was praised by The New York Times as a “compelling proof of concept” and “an ambitious achievement.”

-The 2026 installment, curated by Terence Blanchard and centered around the theme of “Courage,” marks the festival’s fourth edition, following “The American Dream” in 2023 (Puccini’s The Girl of the Golden West), “Power” in 2024 (Mozart’s The Magic Flute), and “Reconciliation” in 2025 (Janáček’s Jenůfa).
+The 2026 installment, curated by Terence Blanchard and centered around three concert performances of Beethoven’s Fidelio, explores the theme of “Courage,” following “The American Dream” in 2023 (Puccini’s The Girl of the Golden West), “Power” in 2024 (Mozart’s The Magic Flute)and “Reconciliation” in 2025 (Janáček’s Jenůfa).

 The 2026 Mandel Opera & Humanities Festival is about courage, the courage to speak your mind, the courage to be able to listen and truly hear, the courage to allow all of us to have a voice and come together as a community should.
 I’m excited to be this year’s Festival Curator because it’s going to give us an opportunity to use various musical experiences to find the commonality of who we are as human beings, who we need to be moving forward, and how we can remind ourselves of our own humanity.